Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 ## Authenticating the client

-There are several ways to authenticate with the Azure OpenAI service and the recommended way is to Microsoft Entra ID tokens.
+There are several ways to authenticate with the Azure OpenAI service and the recommended way is to use Microsoft Entra ID tokens.
 If your application doesn't use them already, it is highly recommended to switch to them.
 Refer to the [Azure Identity documentation](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/README.md) for more information.

 ### Microsoft Entra ID (Formerly known as Azure Active Directory)